-It’s a useful approach since it allows you to keep track of your physical items without having to manually enter them into your ecommerce inventory management system.
+It’s a practical approach since it allows you to keep track of your physical items without manually entering them into your ecommerce inventory management system.

 After collecting this data, stores can make more informed marketing decisions and adjust their future storage or warehousing demands.

 It’s a best practice to scan goods as soon as you receive, transport, send, or alter them in any manner.
-That would expose you to a lot of human error, miswritten SKU numbers, and garbage inventory data if you don’t have a scanning system.
+If you don’t have a scanning system, that would expose you to a lot of human error, miswritten SKU numbers, and garbage inventory data.

 Just-in-time (JIT) is a globally used inventory management system that aims to reduce overstocking and waste.

-This approach reduces or entirely eliminates the need for storage, meaning you will only have the items you need on hand at all times.
+This approach reduces or eliminates the need for storage, meaning you will always have the items you need on hand.

-Theoretically, a business can operate without a warehouse since it’s not necessary when receiving products at the moment they are about to be sold.
+Theoretically, a business can operate without a warehouse since it’s not necessary when receiving products when they are about to be sold.

-A firm that sells office furnishings but does not make it might, for example, place an order with the manufacturer only when a customer places an order.
+A firm that sells office furnishings but does not make it might, for example, place an order with the manufacturer only when a customer orders.
 The product is directly delivered to the client by the producer.
 The expense of keeping inventory has been saved by having no stock in store.